 – You seek to put faith into action by being a Christian witness to others.

 The Duke Catholic Center Confirmation Program is available throughout the year.
 You will be paired with a catechist to meet one-on-one around your schedule.
 Confirmation is celebrated each spring at Sacred Heart Cathedral in Raleigh.
-Contact Peter Arcidiacono, our Confirmation Coordinator, for more details.
+Contact Sister Marcia, our Director of Faith Formation, for more details.

 Here are some student and community members’ reflections about the process…